Monday 16.7.2018 0km 20.09km Total:40.72km

 I switch over the translation and to a Russian keyboard and hand the phone over.

-It turns out that (probably because he heard the ball rattling around when I shook the can) he thought I'd used spray paint on the bike which he meant would have gotten on his car as well which was a reasonable assumption.
+It turns out that (probably because he heard the ball rattling around when I shook the can) he thought I'd used spray paint on the bike which he meant would have gotten on his car as well which I must admit was a reasonable assumption judging by what he perceived.

-The consensus is that it's sihlihkon and that his pride and joy is completely unharmed.
+The consensus is that it's sihlihkon and that his pride and joy is completely unscathed.

 As far as I know we parted ways as friends with a firm handshake but I guess I'll find out when I get to the bike tomorrow morning.